-One of core requirements of every web application is search functionality same goes for admin panels.
-While resource wise search can be easily implemented but implementing global search functionality is quiet stressful.
+Search functionality forms one of the core requirements of every web application, including admin panels.
+Developers can implement resource-wise search easily, but building a global search feature often creates stress.
 But with help of Filament we can easily implement global search in Laravel application.

 Instead of browsing through each resource separately, you can quickly find the record you’re looking for whether it’s a user, product, or order.